AronPelgrim/Art-at-Home-app/README.md

  ```
 $ npm start
  ```
-Check it out! the server runs on localhost:3000.
+Check it out!
+The server runs on localhost:3000.

 ## Any issues?
 You can create an issue in this repository to let me know what's wrong.